 "The liability of an owner…is limited to the amount of fifteen thousand dollars ($15,000) for the death of or injury to one person…and…to the amount of thirty thousand dollars ($30,000) for the death of or injury to more than one person.“

 Additionally, property damage liability is limited to five thousand dollars ($5,000).

-However, Owners Can Still Be Found Negligent for Violating the Law
+However, Owners Can Still Be Found Negligent in Accidents for Violating the Law

 The same damage limitation is not applicable for the independent negligence of the owner of the vehicle.
 Fremont Compensation Insurance Co. v.
 Hartnett (1993) 19 Cal.App.4th 669, 675-676.
 For example, if a vehicle owner lends his vehicle to an unlicensed driver, this act is not only a violation of law [Vehicle Code sec.
 14604 (a)] but is also independent negligence.
 Thus, the liability limitation does not apply.
 So before lending a vehicle to another person, the owner “is required only to make a reasonable effort or inquiry to determine whether the prospective driver possesses a valid driver's license before allowing him or her to operate the owner's vehicle.”
 Vehicle Code sec.
 14604 (a).
 Another example is when the vehicle owner knows the car has a defect, yet lends the car knowing the car may not be safe to drive.
 A final example is when a parent allows an unlicensed child to drive the parent’s vehicle.
 Vehicle Code sec.
 14607.

-Contact Our Attorneys for Help After Your Accident
+Contact Our Attorneys for Help After Your Auto Accident